Learn what it takes to create magic for the stage

 Note: All responses and links will not be accessible to edit in any form after submission of the application.

-Due to the intense nature of the Stage Management Summer Institute and the time commitment involved, living in on-campus housing is mandatory.
+Due to the intense nature of the Stage Management Summer Institute and the time commitment involved, a residential track is available as well as a commuter track.

 For more information on UCLA housing precollege programs, please see the Housing for Minors page.